Dental Whitening Treatment That Works

 In-Office Teeth Whitening

-While you may find success in keeping your teeth white using drugstore whitening kits or toothpastes, a professional teeth whitening treatment done by your dentist will provide you with the fastest, most dramatic improvements to your smile.
-Unlike these store-bought treatments that can take weeks to show results, our dentists are permitted to use a more powerful form of peroxide meaning we can whiten your teeth by several shades in just over an hour.
+A professional teeth whitening treatment done by your dentist will provide you with the fastest, most dramatic improvements to your smile.
+Unlike store-bought treatments that can take weeks to show results, our dentists are permitted to use a more powerful form of peroxide meaning we can whiten your teeth by several shades in just about an hour.
 If you need quality results fast, our in-office whitening treatment is a perfect way to suit your needs.

 Am I A Good Candidate for In-Office Teeth Whitening

 Due to the strength of the peroxide used by our dentists, not all patients are able to take advantage of our in-office treatments.
 If you have gum disease or sensitive teeth, higher-strength peroxides used by dentists may lead to irritation and discomfort.
-However, our dentists can usually still provide you with custom, take-home whitening kits with lower levels of peroxide that can whiten your teeth and avoid aggravating your condition.
+However, our dentists can still provide techniques and advice to help combat tooth sensitivity and whiten your smile.

 - First, the dentist will record the pretreatment color of your teeth.
 This will help you (and us) measure how effective the whitening procedure is.